 Before importing your data, you must first set up your Excel spreadsheet properly so you can bring it into Office Timeline directly as a Swimlane visual.
 Below you can see an example of how your data should be organized (Download the Excel sample here).

-While, for regular Gantt charts and timelines, all you need in Excel are the Title, Start Date and/or End Date for each item, for importing as a Swimlane, you will need to add an extra "Swimlane" column in your spreadsheet.
+While, for regular Gantt charts and timelines, all you need in Excel are the Title, Start Date and/or End Date, and Row ID for each item, for importing as a Swimlane, you will need to add an extra "Swimlane" column in your spreadsheet.

 IMPORTANT: Please make sure to name this column as "Swimlane" so that the add-in can detect and map it automatically when importing your data.

 Now, for each of your milestones and tasks, type in the name of the lane you want them to belong to.
 Items that have the same text in the Swimlane column will be automatically placed in the same lane on import.